MENTAL HEALTH

 The entirety of “the Covid experience,” including long-covid, has dramatically impacted society, particularly mental health, further complicating an already strained and underfunded system.

-Social media, news stories, political divisiveness, and 24-7 social content availability pulls us away from our own real lives and is overwhelming to the central nervous system.
+Social media, news stories, political divisiveness, and 24-7 social content availability pulls us away from our own real lives and is overwhelming to the nervous system.

 We are becoming disconnected from ourselves.